Restored: One Building. Many Lives.

 Years later, in the offices of Neighborhood Service Center (NSC), Talbot County’s designated community action agency, the newly appointed Executive Director, Marilyn Neal, realized within her first month of leadership that the county had an underserved need for affordable housing.
 While Talbot County enjoyed the highest per capita income in the state, there was an underlying minority, many hidden, who were living on a very limited income.
 Through unfortunate circumstances, many in the community didn’t have enough money to find a permanent place to call home.

 In 2015, Mr. Webb gifted his boarding house to the NSC.
 As generous as the gift was, the NSC Board realized the residence needed updates.
 With a tight budget and loan for $300,000, the agency needed an architectural firm to blueprint needed changes to bring the building up to code.
 But with only enough money to handle the renovations, their immediate dilemma was finding an architect who would work for practically nothing.
-Principal Architect Ward Bucher and his team at Encore Sustainable Design, specialists in giving old or historic buildings new life and purpose, rose to the challenge.
+Principal Architect Ward Bucher and his team at Encore Sustainable Architects, specialists in giving old or historic buildings new life and purpose, rose to the challenge.
 They donated their expertise.

 The list of requirements for the NSC project was long and included: